 However, there are different ways to architect MDM systems, depending on how organizations want to structure their master data management programs and the connections between the MDM hub and source systems.
 The primary MDM architectural styles that have been identified by data management consultants and MDM software vendors include the following:

-- A registry architecture, which creates a unified index of master data for analytical uses without changing any of the data in individual source systems.
-Regarded as the most lightweight MDM architecture, this style uses data cleansing and matching tools to identify duplicate data entries in different systems and cross-reference them in the registry.
+- A registry architecture.
+This style creates a unified index of master data for analytical uses without changing any of the data in individual source systems.
+Regarded as the most lightweight MDM architecture, it uses data cleansing and matching tools to identify duplicate data entries in different systems and cross-reference them in the registry.

-- A consolidation approach, in which sets of master data are pulled from various source systems and consolidated in the MDM hub.
-That creates a centralized repository of consistent master data, also primarily for use in BI, analytics and enterprise reporting.
-But operational systems continue to use their own master data for transaction processing.
+- A consolidation approach.
+In this style, sets of master data are pulled from various source systems and consolidated in the MDM hub, creating a centralized repository of consistent master data primarily used in BI, analytics and enterprise reporting.
+However, operational systems continue to use their own master data for transaction processing.

-- A coexistence style, which likewise creates a consolidated set of master data in the MDM hub.
-In this case, though, changes to the master data in individual source systems are updated in the hub and can then be propagated to other systems so they all use the same data.
-That offers a balance between system-level management and centralized governance of master data.
+- A coexistence style.
+Likewise, this style creates a consolidated set of master data in the MDM hub.
+In this case, though, changes to the master data in individual source systems are updated in the hub and can then be propagated to other systems so they all use the same data, offering a balance between system-level management and centralized governance of master data.

-- A transaction architecture, also known as a centralized This approach moves all management and updating of master data to the MDM hub, which publishes data changes to each source system.
+- A transaction architecture.
+Also known as a centralized architecture, this approach moves all management and updating of master data to the MDM hub, which publishes data changes to each source system.
 It's the most intrusive style of MDM from an organizational standpoint because of the shift to full centralization, but it provides the highest level of enterprise control.

 In addition to a master data storage repository and software to automate the interactions with source systems, a master data management framework typically includes change management, workflow and collaboration tools.
-Another available technology option is using data virtualization software to augment MDM hubs; it creates unified views of data from different systems virtually, without requiring any physical data movement.
+Another available technology option is using data virtualization software to augment MDM hubs, which creates unified views of data from different systems virtually, without requiring any physical data movement.

-MDM initiatives can also aid efforts to comply with regulatory mandates, such as the Sarbanes-Oxley Act (SOX) and the Health Insurance Portability and Accountability Act (HIPAA) in the U.S. New data privacy and protection laws -- most notably, the European Union's General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) -- have become another driver for master data management, which can help companies identify all of the personal data they collect about people.
+- Improved regulatory compliance.
+MDM initiatives can also aid efforts to comply with regulatory mandates, such as the Sarbanes-Oxley Act and the Health Insurance Portability and Accountability Act -- better known as HIPAA -- in the U.S. New data privacy and protection laws -- most notably, the European Union's General Data Protection Regulation (GDPR) and the California Consumer Privacy Act -- have become another driver for master data management, which can help companies identify all of the personal data they collect about people.

-In addition, MDM dovetails with data governance programs, which create standards, policies and procedures on data usage overall in organizations.
-MDM can help improve the data quality metrics that typically are used to demonstrate the business value of data governance efforts.
-Also, MDM systems can be configured to give federated views of master data to data stewards, the workers charged with overseeing data sets and making sure that end users adhere to data governance policies.
+- More effective data governance.
+MDM also dovetails with data governance programs, which create standards, policies and procedures on data usage overall in organizations.
+MDM can help improve the data quality metrics typically used to demonstrate the business value of data governance efforts.
+Also, MDM systems can be configured to give federated views of master data to data stewards, who are charged with overseeing data sets and making sure that end users adhere to data governance policies.